bosch-ecs-career-camp/DevOps-Exam-Module-1/Task1.md

  - Purchase date: (hint: use datetime() function for the date)
  - Price of the sold car: ("Int")

-2. Then there should be a a class method which is calcucalting the profit for a given month.
+2. Then there should be a class method which is calcucalting the profit for a given month.

-- For Example:

-> The Company saled 3 cars through 2022 year.
+- For Example **The Company sold 3 cars for year 2022.**

 - The first sale was a BMW 320 vehicle saled on the 1st day of month 3(March) with a price tag of 50000.
 ```